mconlon17/vivo-pump/examples/people/README.md

 This Simple VIVO example supports 19 attributes for each person.
 Each one is optional.

-1. display_name
+1. display_name -- The name of the person as it will appear on the profile.
+Some sites display given name first.
+Others display family name first.
 1. orcid -- enter the person's orcid id in the form nnnn-nnnn-nnnn-nnnn
 1. types -- enter the person's type(s) using the abbreviations in the `person_types.txt` enumeration.
-`fac` for faculty, `pd` for postdoc, etc.
+`fac` for faculty, `pd` for postdoc, etc.  A person may have more than one type.
+Separate multiple types with the intra field delimiter (defaults to semi-colon)
-1. research_areas -- enter the person's research area(s) using the
+1. research_areas -- enter the person's research area(s) using the test in the concept enumeration (see below).
+A person may have multiple research areas.
+Separate multiple research areas with the intra field delimiter.
 1. overview -- enter a plain text overview for the person.
 Do not cut and paste from Microsoft Word.
 1. name_prefix -- name prefix such as "Dr"
 1. first_name -- person's first name
 1. middle_name -- person's middle name
 1. last_name  -- person's last name
 1. name_suffix -- person's name suffix such as "Jr" or "III"
-1. title -- person's title
+1. title -- person's title.
+For faculty, this may be simple "Associate Professor".
+But the title may be any string such as "Institute Director."  title and position title (see positions example) are not "connected" -- the person's title may be any strong.
+Typically the titlte is the strong that would appear under a person's name on their business card.
 1. phone -- person's primary phone number
 1. email -- person's primary email
 1. home_page -- person's home page URL